Little, Brown Audio

 The novels of Iain M. Banks have forever changed the face of modern science fiction.
 His Culture books combine breathtaking imagination with exceptional storytelling, and have secured his reputation as one of the most extraordinary and influential writers in the genre.

 The Scavenger species are circling.
 It is, truly, the End Days for the Gzilt civilisation.

-An ancient people, organised on military principles and yet almost perversely peaceful, the Gzilt helped set up the Culture ten thousand years earlier and were very nearly one of its founding societies, deciding not to join only at the last moment.
-Now they've made the collective decision to follow the well-trodden path of millions of other civilisations: they are going to Sublime, elevating themselves to a new and almost infinitely more rich and complex existence.
+An ancient people, organised on military principles and yet almost perversely peaceful, the Gzilt helped set up the Culture ten thousand years earlier.
+Now they've made the collective decision to follow the well-trodden path of millions of other civilisations: they are going to Sublime, elevating themselves to a new and almost in finitely more rich and complex existence.

-Iain Banks came to widespread and controversial public notice with the publication of his first novel, The Wasp Factory, in 1984.
-Consider Phlebas, his first science fiction novel, was published under the name Iain M. Banks in 1987.
-He is now acclaimed as one of the most powerful, innovative and exciting writers of his generation.
+Iain Banks (1954-2013) came to widespread and controversial public notice with the publication of his first novel, The Wasp Factory, in 1984.
+Consider Phlebas, his first science fiction novel, was published under the name Iain M. Banks in 1987 and began his celebrated ten-book Culture series.
+He is acclaimed as one of the most powerful, innovative and exciting writers of his generation.